 - Balances cholesterol levels

 Erinacines, the compound in lions mane has been shown to provide nerve repair for accident victims, a daily dosage can promote the regeneration of injured nerves during the early stages of recovery.
 This makes Lion’s Mane very beneficial for individuals who have had any head injury.
 The smallest pressure placed on the head will to even a small degree affect the brain, an injured brain take a long time to heal.
-Other benefits of erinacines includes;